Looking to increase the value of your home? 12 ways you can make the most of your home's potential.

 Spend time scouring the floor plan to see what changes can be made.
 A badly laid out property that can be re-configured can offer potential.

-Pay close attention to homes which need the kitchen and bathroom ripping out and starting again.
+Pay close attention to homes with dated kitchens and bathrooms.
 They are two of the most valuable rooms in a property.

-A property where you can install a ground floor WC can offer decent potential – and will appeal, in particular, to those with young children, people who like to entertain, as well as older couples who may struggle with stairs.
+A property where you can install a ground floor WC can offer decent potential – and will appeal to those with young children, people who like to entertain, as well as older couples who may struggle with stairs.

 Think as creatively as you can, as you may not need to knock down walls or build an extension to fit a downstairs toilet into the property.
-You may be able to fit one in in a large cupboard, in a space under the stairs, or by syphoning off a portion of a room.
+You may be able to fit one into a large cupboard, in a space under the stairs, or by siphoning off a portion of a room.

 You may be able to make some relatively simple cosmetic changes to an ugly property, such as new windows, painting, cladding – and planting climbing plants.
 All these steps can make a dramatic difference.

-Many buyers will turn their backs on a property that suffers from being too close to a road.
-But there are steps you can take to improve things in terms of looks and noise, such as good screening and a change of approach.
+Many buyers will turn their backs on a property that's 'too close to the road'.
+But there are steps you can take to improve the aspect and noise, such as double glazing, good screening and a change of approach and access to the property.

-Take a look outside to see if there is enough space for a garden room – which could be a great spot for a home office.
+Take a look outside to see if there is enough space for a garden room or home office.

-A self-contained structure can add value as it increases the usable floor space of the property.
+A self-contained structure can add value as it increases the useable floor space of the property.

 A conservatory is another good way to increase the living or dining space – or make a kitchen more spacious.